How Search Engines Work: A Beginner’s Guide

 This is one of the key reasons why having an understanding of how Google search works will impact how successful and visible your website is.

-For example, if the crawlers determine that a webpage features duplicate information, has low-quality content, or minimal content, then it may not index the page, making it significantly more difficult to get found in a search.
+For example, if the crawlers and indexing systems determine that a webpage features duplicate information, has low-quality content, or minimal content, then it may not index the page, making it significantly more difficult to get found in a search.

 Inside Indexing

-Once the crawlers have identified a new or updated page, they automatically index it.
+Once the crawlers have identified a new or updated page, they may index it.

 A newly indexed addition will include the web page URL, along with essential information that will help the search engine determine if this page is relevant to future searches.
 This will include keywords that have been found on the page, to decipher what topic the page is predominantly about.